Lecture

 • Speed: Generally, loops are faster than recursive functions.
 Recursive functions can be slower as they continually call themselves internally.

-• Memory Usage: Recursive functions often use more memory because they keep calling themselves repeatedly.
+• Memory Usage: Recursive functions often use more memory because they repeatedly call themselves.

-Recursive functions have the advantage of being concise and easy to understand, but they may not perform as well as loops, making careful consideration necessary when choosing which to use.
+Recursive functions are concise and easy to understand, but they may not perform as well as loops, requiring careful consideration when deciding which to use.

 Mission